gamemanual0/gm0/source/docs/appendix/glossary.rst

             :alt: A cable with JST-VH connectors
             :width: 200

+    Laser cutter
+        A laser cutter is a tool that uses a high-power laser to cut through sheet metal or similar material.
+The laser is guided by CNC to cut preprogrammed patterns into the sheet.

     Lead Screw
         A lead screw is very similar to a threaded rod.
         It is used for high load and high torque application such as hanging.